 Teething is often an upsetting time both for babies and their parents.
 Seeing a child in pain and distress as his or her teeth start to emerge through the gum line can be a harrowing experience for mum and dad.

-Some babies may get their first teeth with no problems, but for many it can be a long and painful experience.
-However, there are a few simple ways you can help your baby through this difficult time, which occurs from the ages of 6 to 24 months.
+Some babies may get their first teeth with no problems, but it can be a long and painful experience for a thousand others.
+You just need to remember that teething is part of the process, and it is a major indicator of your baby’s continuous growth.
+Still, if you’re bothered, there are a few simple ways you can help your baby through this difficult time.
+On average, the teething period occurs from the ages of 6 to 24 months.

 Gentle pressure can relieve sore tissue in the mouth, so run a wet finger along your baby’s gums.
 It’s perfectly OK for your child to suck your finger as you do this.
 Bear in mind that your hands should be scrupulously clean and your fingernails cut short, with no jagged bits.